Updated: Sep 2

 In essence, practicing awareness of breath can help make your tango dance more fluid, musical and free of tension all leading to a more connected, satisfying experience on the dance floor.

 I hope this gives you some insight into how yoga can improve your dancing.
 Do you want to learn other ways that yoga can help your dance?
-Check out my free 60-minute yoga for tango dancers class below:
+Get started with this 3-class freebie pack.
+Each class is just 20 minutes and will get you well on your way towards improving your dancing: